TheJuanG/U.S.-Forest-Fires/docs/p01-proposal.md

 # U.S. Forest Fires: Project Proposal
+Code Name: USFS
+Authors: Juan Carlos (juancg@uw.edu), Chantalle Matro (cmatro@uw.edu), Militha Madur (militham@uw.edu)
+Affiliation: INFO-201: Technical Foundations of Informatics - The Information School - University of Washington
+Date: Autumn 2022
+Abstract:
+Keywords: forest fires, climate change

+## Introduction:

+## Problem Domain:

 ## Research Questions:

-1. What is the most frequent cause of forest fires?
+1. **What is the most frequent cause of forest fires?**
 - Knowing the source of these forest fires is vital in the implementation of prevention strategies.
 Wildfire agencies will also be able to prepare for the effects of the disaster and even advise citizens about the fires and steps to take.
-2. Which locations do forest fires most frequently occur?
+2. **Which locations do forest fires most frequently occur?**
 - Recognizing the locations in which forest fires happen the most allows for more attention to these vulnerable areas.
 This aids in prevention by being more aware of fire hazards and better preparation of fire engines.
-3. How do forest fires affect the environment?
+3. **How do forest fires affect the environment?**
 - Climate change is prevalent in the world, and forest fires are one of its greatest contributors because of their disruptive effects.
 Despite this, there may still be some benefits.
 It’s important to know these consequences to formulate better practices for preventing long-term rising shifts in temperature.

 ## Dataset:

+1. The dataset on Redivis (derived from the U.S. Forest Service) provides information about U.S. forest fires from 1992 to 2022.
+It contains data such as fire location, size, cause, etc. Since the concern is climate change, this source will help in the preparation for future fires and their prevention.
+With this dataset, readers are able to be informed and even use it to create new resources (such as apps) to spread awareness about the world’s current state.

+2. Table & Citation
 | Name                     | Purpose | Num. of observations | Num. of variables | Citation | URL |
 |--------------------------|---------|----------------------|-------------------|----------|-----|
 | US Forest Services Fires | This dataset provides U.S. public wildfire data distributed by the U.S. Forest Service. | - | - | Redivis Demo Organization (2022).
 US Forest Service Fires (v1.1).
 Redivis.
 (Dataset) [`link to site`](https://redivis.com/datasets/5k9t-07xsg7ckc?v=1.1) | [`URL`](https://redivis.com/datasets/5k9t-07xsg7ckc?v=1.1) |